VedantGithub123/WRO-2023-FE-Team-V-3/strategy/README.md

 ## Obstacle Challenge Strategy

-For the obstacle challenge, we have two strategies to approaching the problem.
-The first one is to only consider the first obstacle and act according to that while the other is to plan a path for one side of the round and follow that.
+For the obstacle challenge, we have two strategies for approaching the problem.
+The first one is to only consider the first obstacle and act according to that, while the other is to plan a path for one side of the round and follow that.
 We are working with both strategies and testing both simultaneously to determine the better strategy.
-To detect the obstacles, we are using the Pixycam 2.1 which gives a list of objects to the Arduino Nano.
+To detect the obstacles, we are using the Pixycam 2.1, which gives a list of objects to the Arduino Nano.

 ### Strategy 1